BuoyantIO/gateway-api-workshop/README.md

 kubectl apply -f k8s/02-canary/smiley-edge.yaml
 ```

-and we'll see that all the edge cells are now heart-eyed smilies!
+and we'll see that all the edge cells are now grinning smilies, while the
+center cells are still heart-eyed smilies.

 <!-- @wait_clear -->